-There are several oscillator sources, two high speed oscillators and two low speed oscillators.
-The high speed system clocks are sourced from the external crystal/ceramic oscillator, HXT, and the internal 8/12/16MHz RC oscillator, HIRC.
-The low speed oscillators are the external 32.768kHz crystal oscillator, LXT, and the internal 32kHz RC oscillator, LIRC.
-Selecting whether the low or high speed oscillator is used as the system oscillator is implemented using the CKS2~CKS0 bits in the SCC register and as the system clock can be dynamically selected.
+There are three methods of generating the system clock, a high speed oscillator and two low speed oscillators.
+The high speed oscillator is the internal 4/8/12MHz RC oscillator, HIRC.
+The low speed oscillator is the external 32.768kHz crystal oscillator, LXT, and the internal 32kHz RC oscillator, LIRC.
+Selecting whether the low or high speed oscillator is used as the system oscillator is implemented using the CKS2 $\sim$ CKS0 bits in the SCC register and as the system clock can be dynamically selected.

-The actual source clock used for the low speed oscillators is chosen via the FSS bit in the SCC register while for the high speed oscillator the source clock is selected by the FHS bit in the SCC register.
-The frequency of the slow speed or high speed system clock is also determined using the CKS2~CKS0 bits in the SCC register.
+The actual source clock used for the low speed oscillators is chosen via registers.
+The frequency of the slow speed or high speed system clock is determined using the CKS2~CKS0 bits in the SCC register.
 Note that two oscillator selections must be made namely one high speed and one low speed system oscillators.
 It is not possible to choose a no-oscillator selection for either the high or low speed oscillator.